 All-day Chelsea eating place the Wilson has debuted a brand new menu — except it’s best for puppies.
-The dog meals changed into prepare by using culinary director Jeff Haskell and include fancy (and wildly pricey) dishes like a 16-ounce grilled ribeye steak ($42), pan-roasted salmon ($28), and grilled bird breast ($sixteen).
+The dog meals are prepared by using culinary director Jeff Haskell and include fancy (and wildly pricey) dishes like a 16-ounce grilled ribeye steak ($42), pan-roasted salmon ($28), and grilled bird breast ($sixteen).
 It’ll be available at the restaurant’s facet patio for now but will amplify to the front terrace as soon as the weather is warmer.
 See the total menu underneath.

 Two coming sights, a closing, and a NIMBY achievement

-A new restaurant known as Vida Buena, which interprets as “suitable existence” in Spanish, is heading to 245 Bowery, at Stanton Street.
+A new restaurant called Vida Buena, interpreted as “suitable existence” in Spanish, is heading to 245 Bowery at Stanton Street.
 Australian cafe Two Hands is entering Williamsburg with a One South First, new construction in the Domino Sugar Factory redevelopment.
-It’ll be a 1,050-rectangular-foot area with outdoor seating, establishing in the fall.
-But The Kati Roll Company has closed at 128 Second Ave., between Seventh Street and St. Mark’s Place, even though diners can nevertheless order delivery, a sign up its window states.
-The team in the back of Chinese Tuxedo became seeking to open a brand new restaurant at 161 Duane St. In Tribeca, within an area formerly home to Bouley; however, residents of the building efficaciously shot the plan down a network board assembly.
-It looks as if Tiger Tiger, as the Southeast Asian challenge turned into going to be called, is no longer occurring, at the least no longer in this region.
+It’ll be a 1,050 rectangular-foot area with outdoor seating, established in the fall.
+But The Kati Roll Company has closed at 128 Second Ave., between Seventh Street and St. Mark’s Place, even though diners can order delivery, a sign up its window states.
+The team in the back of Chinese Tuxedo began seeking to open a brand new restaurant at 161 Duane St. In Tribeca, within an area formerly home to Bouley, however, residents of the building efficaciously shot the plan down a network board assembly.
+It looks as if Tiger Tiger, as the Southeast Asian challenge will be called, is no longer occurring, at least in this region.

 The fried bologna sandwich at Au Cheval is better than its well-known burger, critic says